You can apply for an Innovator visa if:

 You must be able to show that your business idea is:

-- a new idea - you cannot join or invest in a business that is already trading
+- new - you cannot join a business that is already trading

 - viable, with potential for growth